hthh1211/Automated-Guided-Vehicles-Simulation/README.md

 # Automated-Guided-Vehicles-Simulation
-This is the simulation model for the Aumated Guided Vehicles system
+This is the simulation model for the Aumated Guided Vehicles system You need run it by python and some modules like numpy may be missed in your python environment.
+You need to install them.
+Then you should run main.py and the dynamic simulation results will appear on display board.
+For the results:
 The green rectangle point represent pods.
 The blue rectangle point represent picking station.
 The pink rectangle point represent replenishing station.